tinkercademy-bootcamp/chat-project-aryan12cc/exercise-3/README.md

   `create_socket()` in [Compiler Explorer](https://godbolt.org) - Interactive
   tool for exploring how C++ code compiles to assembly
 - What is happening here?
+  - The tool is linking C++ lines to their corresponding Assembly lines
+  - On first sight, the assembly code when `check_error` is introduced goes from 24 lines to 89 lines
+  - I see that there are more functions of the type `.LC*` and `.L*`.
+According to [Stack Overflow](https://stackoverflow.com/questions/78594236/what-does-lc-and-l-mean-and-what-is-its-purpose-in-assembly), `.LC*` is used for constants and `.L*` is used internally to handle branch prediction, cleanup etc.
+  - In the old `create_socket()` code, the majority of the assembly computation is happening in `my_sock = socket(AF_INET, SOCK_STREAM, 0)) < 0`, where the code sets the parameters (registers have a specific order when a function is called), for example `%rax` will only store the answer, `%rdi` and `%rsi` for 1st and 2nd arguments, etc. Here, it is `eax`, `edi`, `esi` because of 32-bit vs 64-bit register architecture.
+  - In the new version `check_error(my_sock < 0, "Socket creation error");` takes up majority of the assembly code.
+A lot of `mov` commands before `check_error` and inside `check_error` means that the compiler is accessing a lot of register values from the memory, which basically is the "overhead" talked about earlier.
 - Can you think of any different approaches to this problem?
 - How can you modify your Makefile to generate assembly code instead of compiled code?